shubhamdwivedii/system-design-notes/Simpl Topics/Why Go.md

     - Go’s compiler is super fast.
 It is easily possible to compile a large Go program within a few seconds.
     - The fact that the language syntax is so simple means that compilation is much quicker.
     - **The language was designed to be easily parseable without a symbol table**.

+## Some core Go features:

+1. The **built-in frameworks for testing and profiling** are small and easy to learn, but still fully functional.
+    - There are plenty of third-party add-ons, but chances are you won’t need them.

+2. It’s possible to debug and profile an optimized binary running in production through an HTTP server.

+3. **Go has automatically generated documentation** with testable examples.
+    - Once again, the interface is minimal, and there is very little to learn.

+4. Go is **strongly and statically typed** with **no implicit conversions**, but the syntactic overhead is still surprisingly small.
+    - This is achieved by simple type inference in assign­ments together with untyped numeric constants.
+    - **This gives Go stronger type safety than Java** (which has implicit conversions), but the code reads more like Python (which has untyped variables).

+5. Programs are constructed from packages that offer clear code separation and allow efficient management of dependencies.
+    - **The package mechanism is perhaps the single most well-designed feature of the language**, and certainly one of the most overlooked.

+6. **Structurally typed interfaces provide runtime polymorphism through dynamic dispatch**.

+7. **Concurrency is an integral part of Go**, supported by **goroutines**, **channels** and the **select** statement.

+## Go's Performance:

+First, Go is a **compiled** language.

+An executable Go program typically consists of a **single standalone binary**, with no separate dynamic libraries or virtual machines, which can be **directly deployed**.

+**Size and speed of generated code** will vary depending on target architecture.

+Go is **garbage collected**, protecting against memory leaks.
+The collection has **very low latency**.
+In fact, you may never notice that the GC thread is there.

+The **standard libraries are typically of high quality**, with **optimized code using efficient algorithms**.
+As an example, **regular expressions** are very efficient in Go with running time **linear** in the size of the input.
+Unfortunately, this is **not true for Java and Python**.

+**Build speeds**, in absolute terms, are currently fairly good.
+Go is designed to make **compilation and dependency analysis easy.**

+_This should be enough_